ttksimmms/Titanic/README.md

 ### Data Analysis
 Queries worked with

+- Class-wise non-survival Analysis
+    - Investigate the non-survival rates in each passenger class.
+Understand how non-survival varies among the different classes.

+SELECT "pclass",
+	ROUND(AVG(CASE WHEN "survived" = 0
+THEN 1.0 ELSE 0.0 END) * 100) AS
+non_survival_rate_percentage
+FROM titanic
+GROUP BY "pclass";

 - Class-wise Survival Analysis
    - Investigate the survival rates in each passenger class.
 Understand how survival proportions vary among different classes.